Green Industries has a list of free dropoff depots for hazardous waste in metro Adelaide.

 Paint, varnish, sealants and adhesives which have solidified can be disposed of in normal rubbish.

-For more information on what types of household hazardous waste can be accepted, check out the Recycle Right website.
+For more information on what types of household hazardous waste can be accepted, check out Which Bin to see local recycling options.

 Wastes from businesses and government agencies will not be accepted.
 Such wastes may be disposed of by commercial waste treatment companies.

 Farmers/hobby farmers and primary producers should dispose of unwanted agricultural chemicals through the industry based and funded ChemClear.

 The management of hazardous waste, in particular the generation, handling, storage, treatment and disposal of such waste, has centred on sustainable development and, in particular, the adoption of cleaner production principles from 'end-of-pipe solutions to waste avoidance.

 Under the Environment Protection (Waste to Resources) Policy 2010 (W2R EPP), from September 2010 hazardous waste is banned from being disposed of to landfill in metropolitan Adelaide and all regional and remote areas of South Australia.